openmrs/openmrs-contrib-rest-api-docs/source/includes/Person/person_attribute_type.md

     }
 }
 ```
-## Update a person attribute type
+* To Create a person attribute type you need to specify below attributes in the request body.
+If the user is not logged in to perform this action,

-*  Update a target person attribute type with given UUID, this method only modifies properties in the request.
-Returns a `404 Not Found`
+ a `401 Unauthorized` status is returned.

-status if the person attribute does not exist.
-If the user is not logged in to perform this action, a `401 Unauthorized` status is returned.
+    ### Attributes

     Parameter | Type | Description
     --- | --- | ---